 This, and the following lantern came from Mike Docherty, though this lantern has very much come home as it was originally located in Derbyshire.
 The lantern would have originally used a 100 W SOX lamp - this rating is what eventually became the 90 W lamp.
-The Alpha 10 is a rare lantern these days - the fact that it was meant for cutoff light distribution restricted its use somewhat.
-I know of two remaining Alpha 10s locally; though there were a couple of others on a bridge over the A52 at Borrowash until mid-2005.
+The Alpha 10 is a rare lantern these days - the fact that it was meant for cut-off light distribution restricted its use somewhat.
+A small numbers of Alpha 10s existed in Hatton (this example may once have been used there itself), though there were a couple of others on a bridge over the A52 at Borrowash until mid-2005.

-The Alpha 10 is very shallow due to it being cutoff, however it is wide to help spread the light along the road.
+The Alpha 10 is very shallow due to it being cut-off; however, it makes up for this in width, in order to help spread the light along the road.

 Opening the cover makes very little difference to the photograph!
 I am surprised that there are not more of these lanterns about - just look at the simplicity of it!

 A limited restoration was undertaken on the lantern in May 2018.
 The cover, reflector and lampholder were removed and much of the lantern was wiped clean.
 One of the two grub screws used in securing the lantern to a bracket had seized and had to be drilled out, and the subsequent hole re-threaded.

 With the lampholder support bracket removed, I was interested to see that there were two positions that could accommodate it - I assume that the inner position could be used in the event of the lantern being required to accommodate a (shorter) 55 W / 60 W lamp - functionality that Atlas/Thorn also employed with their Alpha 1 lantern.

 Officially, however, the lantern could only accommodate a 100 W SOX lamp.